aagnone-sfhk/reference-app-helper/README.md

 ## Testing with invoke.py

-The `bin/invoke.py` script allows you to test your locally running app with proper Salesforce client context headers.
+The `bin/invoke.py` script allows you to test your locally running, protected API endpoints with the proper Salesforce client context headers.

 ### Usage